So you want to build Crow...

 Thankfully, you can apply as much Lime Gold as you need.

-With Servo, if you keep applying Ruby Metal Flake, he'll eventually turn maroon.
+With Servo, if you keep adding coats of Ruby Metal Flake, he'll eventually turn maroon.

 That won't happen with Crow, so don't worry about overdoing it.

 Now's a good time to paint Crow's eyes.